DataPirate3119/task-0/README.md

 ## Usage

-Each question is implemented in its respective script file (`q1.py` through `q6.py`).
+Each question is solved in its respective script file (`q1.py` through `q6.py`).
 Run them from the project root directory using the commands below:

 ### 1. List Analyzer (`q1.py`)